Skip to main content

 What is PCB etching?

-PCB etching is a process of removal of unwanted copper (Cu) from the circuit board to achieve the desired circuit pattern.
+PCB etching is a process of removing unwanted copper (Cu) from the circuit board to achieve the desired circuit pattern.

 In other words, etching is like chiseling the circuit board.
 If you can think like an artist, the board is a rock, and etching chisels the rock into a beautiful sculpture.
 During this process, the base copper or the start copper is removed from the board.
 Rolled and annealed copper is easy to etch off compared to electroplated copper.